twitter

 Comparison of the whole genome sequences in the Japanese honeybee

-A subspecies of the Asian honeybee (A. Cerana), the Japanese honeybee is Japan’s only wild species of honeybee, which inhabits areas in and southward of the island of Honshu.
+A subspecies of the Asian honeybee (A. cerana), the Japanese honeybee is Japan’s only wild species of honeybee, which inhabits areas in and southward of the island of Honshu.
 Japanese honeybees are distributed across Honshu, Shikoku, Kyushu, and some of Japan’s outlying islands, and previous studies regarded all populations in the Japanese archipelago as being genetically homogeneous.
 However, as the Japanese archipelago stretches a long distance from north to south, there are variations in many of the conditions that affect honeybee survival, including temperature, altitude, precipitation, and snowfall.
 Accordingly, I hypothesized that environmental conditions might promote genetic differentiation and unique forms of evolution in Japanese honeybees.
 Given the extensive distribution range between the northern limit in Aomori Prefecture and the southern limit in Amami-Oshima Island, I thought there might be adaptive populations that differed from each other.

 Taking a different approach from previous studies, I attempted to employ the latest whole genome sequencing.
 As a result, I discovered that, broadly speaking, Japanese honeybees fall into three genetically distinct geographic regions.